Focus on your core competency. Outsource your login systems

 One way to solve this is by buying a separate top-level domain to send your account mails from and making sure to configure DKIM.
 But then some users will notice the mismatch and report your email as phishing instead.
 The best solution is to send your marketing emails from a different DKIM domain, but that will likely involve picking a fight with your product folks.
 Still … the moment you chose to roll your own, you accepted this pain, remember?

 10. Keep Your Password Database Well Protected

 If you have passwords, you have a database attackers want (and frequently get).
 They don’t care about your company directly; they just want the passwords so they can try them at higher value targets.
 Yet data breaches are embarrassing and can lead to big penalties even if the direct impact on your customers is low.
 A database of OAuth tokens is of far less value to attackers, and thus you’re much less likely to be attacked.

 Are you building a B2C, B2B, or B2E tool?
 Auth0, can help you focus on what matters the most to you, the special features of your product.
 Auth0 can improve your product's security with state-of-the-art features like passwordless, breached password surveillance, and multifactor authentication.

 We offer a generous free tier so you can get started with modern authentication.

 But it’s fair to say the task is deceptively large.
 That’s why I keep recommending you bite the bullet and outsource your account management to the big boys.
-Fiddling with CAPTCHAs is not your core business.
 Writing design documents for “log out” is not your core business.
 Diagnosing why you’re bleeding users who forgot their password is not your core business.
 Diagnosing why SMS message delivery to Peru isn’t reliable isn’t your core business.
 Every dollar you spend on these things is a dollar your competitors who use “Sign in with …” are spending on their core business.